facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 For other Linux distributions, please consult its documentation on how to install packages.

-For macOS, you can use Homebrew.
+For macOS, you can use Homebrew:

 ```sh
 brew install libsndfile